 Chapter 1 - Purpose and Background

-For a few select categories of aliens, the Immigration and Nationality Act (INA) grants employment authorization outright or directs the Secretary to authorize employment authorization and provide an endorsement of that authorization.
-For other categories of aliens, the INA provides that the Secretary may grant employment authorization and provide an endorsement of that authorization.
+For a few select categories of noncitizens, the Immigration and Nationality Act (INA) grants employment authorization outright or directs the Secretary to authorize employment and provide an endorsement of that authorization.
+For other categories of noncitizens, the INA provides that the Secretary may grant employment authorization and provide an endorsement of that authorization.

 DHS regulations at 8 CFR 274a.12 set forth the following categories:

-Aliens authorized to work in the United States incident to their immigration status (8 CFR 274a.12(a)),
+Noncitizens authorized to work in the United States incident to their immigration status (8 CFR 274a.12(a));

-Aliens who are authorized to work in the United States but only for a specific employer (8 CFR 274a.12(b)), and
+Noncitizens who are authorized to work in the United States but only for a specific employer (8 CFR 274a.12(b)); and

-[^ 2] For example, Congress has authorized the Secretary to grant employment authorization, as a matter of discretion, to aliens like spouses and children of A, G, E-3, and H nonimmigrants who have been battered or subjected to extreme cruelty (INA 106(a)), aliens with pending, bona fide petitions for U nonimmigrant status (INA 214(p)(6)), aliens seeking adjustment of status under the Nicaraguan Adjustment and Central American Relief Act (NACARA) (Title II of Pub.
-L. 105-100 (PDF) (October 4, 1996), and the Haitian Refugee Immigration Fairness Act of 1998 (HRIFA) (Division A, Title IX of Pub.
-L. 105-277 (PDF) (Oct.
-21, 1998)).
-Most discretionary employment authorization is based on INA 274A(h)(3).
-For more information on exercising discretion generally, see Volume 1, General Policies and Procedures, Part E, Adjudications, Chapter 8, Discretionary Analysis [1 USCIS-PM E.8].
+[^ 2] For example, Congress has authorized that the Secretary may choose to authorize employment to noncitizens like applicants for asylum (INA 208(d)(2)), spouses and children of A, G, E-3, and H nonimmigrants who have been battered or subjected to extreme cruelty (INA 106(a)), those with pending, bona fide petitions for U nonimmigrant status (INA 214(p)(6)), and the Haitian Refugee Immigration Fairness Act of 1998 (HRIFA) (Division A, Title IX of Pub.
+L. 105-277 (PDF) (October 21, 1998)).
+Most other discretionary employment authorization is established by regulation and is based on the Secretary’s statutory authority under INA 103(a), as well as the provision at INA 274A(h)(3).